project-oak/oak/docs/programming-oak.md

 Taken altogether, these two parts cover all of the boilerplate needed to have a Node act as a gRPC server:

-- The "main" node creates the handler node implementation and the gRPC server pseudo-Node, connecting them together
+- The "main" Node creates the handler Node implementation and the gRPC server pseudo-Node, connecting them together
-- The handler node struct implements the methods defined on the service trait, and delegats to the auto-generated `Dispatcher` via the `impl_dispatcher!` macro.
+- The handler Node struct implements the methods defined on the service trait, and delegates to the auto-generated `Dispatcher` via the `impl_dispatcher!` macro.

 Finally, the third part of the autogenerated code includes a stub implementation